node-red/node-red-ui-nodes/node-red-node-ui-table/README.md

 ## send commands to ui-table

 Instead of sending an array to ui-table this node to replace the complete table data ui-table also accepts an object as payload to send commands.
+Beside data manipulation you can [set filters](http://tabulator.info/docs/4.5/filter#func) and do many other things with commands.
 The object must have the following properties

 - `command` a valid tabulator function such as `addRow`, `replaceData` or `addFilter`
 - `arguments` *(optional)* array of arguments for that function
 - `returnPromise` *(optional)* a boolean value. `true` if the function should return a promise message.
+See tabulator documentation which commands will return promises

 example
 ```json